Exploring ebike myths and misconceptions

 Aren’t E-bikes Expensive To Maintain?

-E-bike maintenance does cost more than that of a normal bike because of the electric components but requires far less upkeep than a regular car or motorcycle.
-E-bike components rarely need maintenance and have good battery life, while brake and gears can be serviced by a normal mechanic.
+Components on reliable E-bikes rarely need maintenance and have good battery life, while brakes and gears can be serviced by a normal mechanic.

 A Great Choice For Regular And Beginner Cyclists